johnidm/youtube-videos-code-examples/mcp-labs/README.md

 The data fetched is from [BrasilAPI](https://brasilapi.com.br/).

+All projects were written using the [oficial SDKs](https://modelcontextprotocol.io/sdk/java/mcp-overview).
+For production projects, you should use a framework or library that supports MCP.

 ## Example of MCP Server in Action

 - What is the name of the city with CEP 89900000?